This article was updated 1/28/21.

 There are many good habits we can (and should) establish as part of our daily routine, and the New Year is traditionally a time when we put special effort into doing so.
 No doubt, you already have at least one or two resolutions you’re working on right now.
+But the good news is that you don't have to wait until next January 1 to start them!

-Most of these habits are personal, and even the same basic habit may look different as different people carry it out.
+Most habits are personal, and even the same basic habit may look different as different people carry it out.
 But, there is one set of habits that is basically the same for everyone and can benefit anyone who makes it part of their routine: good oral hygiene.

 Dentists recommend everyone brush their teeth at least twice a day for a minimum of two minutes each time.
 The easiest and most effective times to do this are first thing in the morning and immediately before bed.
 Not only does brushing become a part of the morning and evening ritual, but it helps clean the teeth before and after sleep, which is when bacteria have the best opportunity to do damage.